Assistantships for Master’s Students Only

 Bowling Green State University is conveniently located 20 minutes south of Toledo, Ohio, on Interstate 75.
 Our region is served by the Toledo Express Airport, which is 30 minutes from campus.
 The campus is five hours east of Chicago, 90 minutes south of Detroit and two hours west of Cleveland.

-or send email to Sherri White requesting information regarding application procedures or available assistantships
+For more information please call (419) 372-2182 or email Sherri White to request information about application procedures or available assistantships.